Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 }
 ```

-### Delete Models
+### Delete models

-To delete a model, pass in a model id for the model you want to delete
+To delete a model, pass in a model Id for the model you want to delete.

 ```C# Snippet:DigitalTwinsSampleDeleteModel
 try